kint-php/kint/contrib.md

 You can see <a href="https://github.com/kint-php/kint/blob/master/CONTRIBUTING.md" target="_blank">a full list of contributor guidelines</a> in the repository.
 The short (And possibly out of date) version is here:

-* The code has to work from PHP 5.6 up to the latest release, with nightly support for releases
+* The code has to work from the PHP version specified in `composer.json` up to the latest release, ideally with support for the next version too
 * Don't write bad code
 * Don't break BC
 * If you make changes make sure you run the formatter and rebuild